shapesmusic/Shapes-Basics-Draft/README.md

 ![shapes world map](map/map.png)

 ### Welcome
-The following path is not the only path through this world, nor is it the shortest path.
+The following is a path into the world of Shapes.
 It winds again and again through the lands of Symbols, of Instruments, and of Imagination, where finally it falls clear off the edge of this world, so that you will have to go and discover another.
-Thus forewarned, you may wish to follow your own path, in which case, you've come to the right world.
+As you travel along this path, you will encounter much of what Shapes has to offer, and along the way, you may even find a path of your own.

 ### Shapes Basics Series